This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

 The PCA actively participates in international forums, such as the International Competition Network, and the European Competition Network (‘the ECN’).
 In the framework of the ECN, the PCA is informed of mergers notified in other Member States with a potential impact in Portugal, and is code-sharing meetings until 2020.
-Further, in the event of multijurisdictional notifications, it is possible that the PCA is proactive in trying to coordinate its position and the procedural deadlines with others, in particular with the Spanish Competition Authority.
+Further, in the event of multijurisdictional notifications, it is possible that the PCA is proactive in trying to coordinate its position and the procedural deadlines with others, in particular with ECN authorities such as the Spanish Competition Authority, followed by the European Commission and the UK Competition and Markets Authority.
 Moreover, the PCA is a founding member of the Ibero-American Forum on the Protection of Competition (which includes Portugal, Spain and most Latin American countries) and of the network for competition authorities of Portuguese speaking countries.
-Finally, it is also worth mentioning the close relationship between the PCA and CADE (the Brazilian Competition Authority).

 Both behavioral and structural remedies are acceptable.
-Although the PCA mentions in its Guidelines on Remedies that it prefers structural over behavioral remedies, its decisional practice shows that, since the PCA was established in 2003, the number of cases where behavioral remedies were imposed does not significantly differ from the number of structural cases.
+The PCA mentions in its guidelines on remedies that it prefers structural over behavioral remedies, and its more recent decisional practice shows that the latter are becoming less frequent - even in vertical concentrations (where structural remedies may be less available) the PCA is becoming more and more reluctant to accept behavioral remedies (although there is an historic number of cases where behavioral remedies were imposed).

-As regards structural remedies, the PCA considers, in particular, three possibilities for transferring an activity to a suitable purchaser: sale of the divested business within a fixed time-limit after the decision; up-front buyer; fix-it-first remedies.
+For structural remedies, the PCA considers, in particular, three possibilities for transferring an activity to a suitable purchaser: sale of the divested business within a fixed time-limit after the decision; an up-front buyer; and fix-it-first remedies.
 Under all these circumstances, the purchaser must be approved by the PCA.

-The up-front buyer solution, according to the PCA’s Guidelines on Remedies, might be adequate in cases where there are considerable risks related to the choice of purchaser or related to the asset to be transferred, e.g. due to third parties’ rights or uncertainties with respect to the possibility of finding a suitable purchaser.
-As an example, this solution was adopted in case Powervia (Fundo Explorer II) / Laso*Auto-Laso*Probilog*Laso Ab (case Ccent.
+The up-front buyer solution, according to the PCA’s guidelines on remedies, might be adequate in cases where there are considerable risks related to the choice of purchaser or related to the asset to be transferred, e.g. due to third parties’ rights or uncertainties with respect to the possibility of finding a suitable purchaser.
+As an example, this solution was adopted in Powervia (Fundo Explorer II) / Laso*Auto-Laso*Probilog*Laso Ab (case Ccent.
 16/2011, of 12.01.2012).

 Additionally, and in any case, the third party purchaser of the divested business must be approved by the PCA.
 The applicable standard purchaser requirements are very much in line with those established by the Commission, in brief: